openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

 Auto-discovery is supported if the thermostat can be located on the local network using SSDP.
 Otherwise the thing must be manually added.

-## Binding Configuration

-The binding has no configuration options, all configuration is done at Thing level.

 ## Thing Configuration